Hala959/manga-store-/README.md

 - Bootstrap

-# #2ed Day : Wednesday 6-5-2020

-## #Start Planning

-## 1- Try To Imagine The ER diagram and the Relationship between them
+## Try To Imagine The ER diagram and the Relationship between them

 ### #ER diagram